The Frizzled Leek

 • sriracha - not whole30 approved but you can substitute hot sauce instead or check out this recipe for Whole30 sriracha

 • coconut flour + arrowroot powder - the combination of these flours creates a crispy fried shrimp.
+Use this combination of flours in my Air Fryer Chicken Schnitzel Recipes for a gluten-free option.

 See recipe card for quantities.